IMvampireXD/Script-API-Utilities/README.md

 1. Clone or download the utilities folder.
 2. Import required functions in your scripts, as your need.

+# Acknowledgement
+Most of these functions are NOT created by me.
+Some are created by my friends.
+And some of them, I collected these from the Discord Community of Bedrock Addons.
+Those are resources meaning anyone can use.
+And I just collected them into one script.
+The project is lisenced by the MIT lisence.
+The creators of each functions are given credit in JSDoc.
+If you have any issues, please contact me on discord: finnafinest_

 # Contributing

 Pull requests and issue reports are welcome.
 Maintain consistent style with existing code.